 We also a number of locations outside of the city where rental cars can be collected, including; Milan West, Milan North, Milan South, Milan - Somma Lombardo, Milan Segrate and Milan San Donato.
 If you require the address for any of our car hire locations elsewhere in Milan please contact us.

-Types of Car to Hire in Milan
+Types of rental cars in Milan

 As with all major cities and car hire locations, Milan has a huge range of rental cars available from mini / economy class cars such as the Fiat 500 for hire in Milan right through to top end luxury and sports cars such as the Audi A5.
 We also cater for larger groups looking to hire a minibus in Milan and have range of 7,8 and 9 seater vehicles to hire including the market leading Mercedes Vito minibus.
 The following table shows typical cars for each category.

-Car Hire Insurance in Milan
+Car hire insurance in Milan

 |Mini - Fiat 500